playframework/play-slick/README.md

 class DAO(override val profile: ExtendedProfile) extends UserComponent with FooComponent with BarComponent with Profile
 ```

-Whenever you need to use you database you just new up your DAO and import everything in it and in its profile:
+Whenever you need to use your database you just new up your DAO and import everything in it and in its profile:

 ```scala
 package models